Israel scrambles to restore foreign flights to Tel Aviv

 "I am a little upset by the hysteria from that rocket (from Gaza)," he told Reuters.
 "One of the most unbelievable arguments is that there is connection with rockets and the ground-to-air missile that shot down the Malaysian aircraft in Ukraine."

-The United States is still assessing the capabilities of the Hamas rockets, the U.S. State Department said in a statement.
-The statement says Hamas does have rockets that can reach Ben Gurion, although their accuracy is limited.
-Whether Hamas has heat-seeking missiles has not been determined, the statement said.

-Three civilians have died in Israel in the rocket attacks out of Gaza, including a foreign labourer hit on Wednesday.
-Some 687 Palestinians, mainly civilians, have been killed in Gaza since Israel launched its offensive to halt the missile salvoes by Hamas and its allies.
-Thirty-two Israeli troops have also been killed.
+Three civilians have died in Israel in the rocket attacks out of Gaza, including a foreign labourer hit on Wednesday while 645 Palestinians, mainly civilians, have been killed in Gaza since Israel launched its offensive to halt the missile salvoes by Hamas and its allies.
+Twenty-nine Israeli troops have also been killed.

 Netanyahu on Tuesday asked U.S. Secretary of State John Kerry, who is in the region trying to broker a Gaza truce, to help restore U.S. commercial flights to Tel Aviv.
 But a U.S. official said the Obama administration could not overrule an aviation security precaution.

-Among the European airlines that have suspended flights are Germany's Lufthansa and its subsidiaries, including Austrian Airlines and the airline Swiss.
+Among the European airlines that have suspended flights are Germany's Lufthansa and its subsidiaries including Austrian Airlines and Swiss.

 The Gaza war is set to wipe at least half a billion dollars off the Israeli economy this year, industry bodies estimate.